-Fire engulfs NuStar ethanol storage tanks near San Francisco
+Crews work into the night, fire engulfs NuStar ethanol storage tanks near San Francisco

 Firefighters, meanwhile, poured flame-retardant foam onto the burning tanks to smother the flames.
 The blaze appeared to die down at one point, only to flare up when the foam cap was disturbed by winds.

 Hill said crews aimed to keep the fire confined to the NuStar property, located a short distance from a Phillips 66 refinery in nearby Rodeo, California.

-Interstate 80, a highway running past the tank farm, was closed to traffic in both directions, Hill said.
+Interstate 80, a highway running past the tank farm, had been closed to traffic in both directions for much of the day, but was reopened about 9:30 p.m., Hill said.

+“It’s still a fluid situation,” Hill said.
+“There have been a number of flare-ups.”

-Health authorities monitoring air quality in the area issued advisories urging residents of Crockett and Rodeo to remain indoors with windows closed to limit their exposure to soot and smoke from the fire.
+Health authorities monitoring air quality in the area issued advisories urging residents of Crockett and Rodeo to remain indoors with windows closed to limit their exposure to soot and smoke from the fire for about 8 hours.
+The order was lifted about 10 p.m., fire officials said.

 Between 12 and 20 residents of another nearby community, Tormey, were evacuated as a precaution, officials said.

 NuStar said the burning tanks had been filled to less than 1% of their capacity.
 One contained 167,000 gallons, or about 4,000 barrels, of ethanol, an alcohol that federal rules require be added to gasoline to reduce pollution.